 • 4th in nation for “Most Accessible Professors,” Princeton Review (2014)

 • More Ohio Professors of the Year than any other four-year college or university in the state

 • Multiple experiential learning opportunities (field work, student-faculty research, study abroad)

-• One of the nation’s top producers of Fulbright Scholars among bachelor degree-granting institutions as per Chronicle of Higher Education
+• One of the nation’s top producers of Fulbright Scholars among bachelor degree-granting institutions as per the Chronicle of Higher Education

 2) Through personal, one-on-one advising and mentoring from dedicated faculty and staff.

 • National Survey of Student Engagement (NSSE 2009) indicates that Wittenberg students report significantly higher levels of interaction with faculty than at similar schools.